Pravesh-Sudha/100-Days-of-Code/README.md

 - Creating a Pipeline in Gitlab
 - Variables and Environment variables in Gitlab

+### Day 73: AWS Family transfer and ACM
+- What is Family transfer and ACM?
+- Creating a ACM certificate
+- Adding DNS records to the Domain name
+- Setting up FTPS server
+- Connecting it to S3 bucket for backend

 ... continue updating log for each day ..._

 ## Connect